 Once all your roux is incorporated into the stock, let the gumbo simmer for 20 minutes or so to thicken up.
 Then add in the sauteed veggies, white wine, and sausage if you’re using it.
 Brown the sausage and slice it up before adding it to the gumbo.

 Season the gumbo with hot sauce and salt and pepper.
 It’s really important to taste it and adjust the seasoning.
 I probably added 2-3 tablespoons of hot sauce to mine and a few big pinches of salt and pepper.

 While there is a lot of different ways to make gumbo, I’m not sure how many different ways you can serve the stuff.
 It’s really made for rice.

 I just used normal long grain white rice and sprinkled on some gumbo file which gives the finished dish a very distinct gumbo flavor.
 I think this stuff is worth ordering if you want your gumbo to taste authentic, but you could definitely forego it and still have a pretty good meal.

-I garnished my gumbo with some of the greens from the scallions.
+I garnished my Homemade Chicken Gumbo with some of the greens from the scallions.